Alanzo is an Ex-Scientologist who sees the same tribalism he escaped in Scientology rising up in Anti-Scientology.

 And that’s when the anti-Scientology mindset collapsed on Alanzo, just like his Scientology mindset collapsed on him so long ago.

-And so this is where Alanzo is today – writing from his blog, trying to apply basic skepticism to the world of Scientology and anti-Scientology beliefs.
+And so this is where Alanzo is today – writing from his blog, trying to apply basic skepticism to the world of Scientology vs anti-Scientology beliefs, Cults vs AntiCults.
+Mainstream society vs it’s minority subcultures.

-He’s come to realize that this position of skepticism toward both Scientology & Anti-Scientology is the only sustainable view.
+Alanzo has come to realize that toward both Scientology vs Anti-Scientology, Cults vs AntiCults, a position of swinish skepticism is the only sustainable view.

-Alanzo’s experience of the previous 18 years has led him to conclude that, as long as you continue to think critically, and you remain loyal to the truth instead of any person or group, then getting out of a ‘cult’ is not something that you recover from, it is something you are strengthened by.
+Alanzo’s experience (of the previous 16 in + 20 years out has) led him to conclude that, as long as you continue to think critically, and you remain loyal to the truth instead of any person or group, then getting out of a ‘cult’ is not something that you recover from, it is something you are strengthened by.

-Alanzo’s purpose is to provide the information necessary for people to make informed decisions about Scientology, Anti-Scientology, and tribalism too.
+Alanzo’s purpose is to provide the information necessary for people to make informed decisions about Scientology, Anti-Scientology, Cults & AntiCults.